Please find below a summary of experimental methods I use(d) for my research either directly or through collaborations with other researchers.

 Every person reacts differently to his/her environment or thoughts and emotions arising within the mind and body.
-Although fMRI, fNRIS and EEG normally measure effects averaged over a group of participants, it is also of great interest to see how brain activation patterns differ as a function of individual personality traits.
+Although fMRI, fNIRS, and EEG normally measure effects averaged over a group of participants, it is also of great interest to see how behavioral and/or brain activation patterns differ as a function of individual differences in personality traits.

-The psychological trait of main interest in my current research is attachment style.
+The psychological trait of main interest in my current research is attachment.
 Other measures include trait anxiety, behavioral inhibition vs. approach, positive and negative affect, internalization vs. externalization, empathy, resiliency, etc.

 Biological Markers of Well-Being and Health

 This method uses immunoassays to determine the concentration of different blood markers of well-being and health, including immune system function (i.e. IL-6 and CRP), and neural growth (i.e. BDNF).
 It also uses quantitative PCR (qPCR) to determine telomere lenght.
 Further markers are salivary and hair cortisol / cortisone.

 Through blood or saliva samples, this method either establishes the participants’ genetic profile in terms of gene polymorphisms, or looks at epigenetic modification related to changes in gene function by means of methylation, particularly in the promoter region of genes of interest.
 Candidate genes include OXTR, NR3C1, DRD4, OPRM1, etc.